jhustata/book/_sources/lab6.md

 stata18: updated [color](https://www.stata.com/new-in-stata/graph-colors-by-variable/) [palatte](https://repec.sowi.unibe.ch/stata/palettes/getting-started.html#r-returns)

 This lab is optional; you are NOT required to complete these questions.
 Please use this lab as an opportunity to review the course material and prepare yourself for the homework questions.
-Sample responses to the lab questions will be provided separately.
+Sample responses to the lab questions are provided below.

 1. Start Stata, open your do-file editor, write the header, and load `transplants.dta`.